cebel/pyhgnc/docs/source/installation.rst

 Tests were performed on *Ubuntu 16.04, 4 x Intel Core i7-6560U CPU @ 2.20Ghz* with
 *16 GiB of RAM*.
 In general PyHGNC should work also on other systems like Windows, other Linux distributions or Mac OS.
 Installation were complete after ~4 min.
-For system with lower memory we have added the option `--low_memory` in the update method.
+For systems with low memory the option `--low_memory` was added in the update method.

 .. _rdbms: